runar-labs/runar-rust/runar-node/encryption_spec.md

             type_name.to_string(),
             Box::new(move |value: &dyn Any, context: &SerializationContext| -> Result<Vec<u8>> {
                 if let Some(typed_value) = value.downcast_ref::<T>() {
+                    //Feedback.. as mentioned befgore we dont have a poplicuy like this
+                    //the check neede is the obojct anotated iwth our amcros.. ifg yes then alwaus encruypt.. adn alwau decrupt..
                     // Determine if encryption is needed based on context let should_encrypt = match context.purpose {
                         SerializationPurpose::NetworkTransport => policy.encrypt_on_network,